Azure Advisor Cost Recommendations

 - Review cost consumption reporting and how to create scheduled reports

 - People who want to become Azure cloud architects

 - General knowledge of Azure services

-Azure has some built-in algorithms to help identity cost savings.
+Azure has some built-in algorithms to help identify cost savings.
 These can vary depending on how you use the system, but it's worth taking some time to review the suggestions and recommendations.
-One of the common recommendations, if you have long-running virtual machine instances, is to purchase reserved instances.
-If we take a look at the screenshot, the Azure Advisor shows nine VMs it has determined to be around long enough to suggest that if we have reserved instance, and made a commit to these resources, we could potentially save $2,700 US per year.
-Advisor recommendations are based on the last 14 days of usage, and target low utilize systems.
+One of the most common recommendations, if you have long-running virtual machine instances, is to purchase reserved instances.
+If we take a look at the screenshot, the Azure Advisor shows nine VMs it has determined to be around long enough to suggest that if we had reserved instance, and made a commitment to these resources, we could potentially save $2,700 US per year.
+Advisor recommendations are based on the last 14 days of usage and target low utilization systems.

 Matthew Quickenden is a motivated Infrastructure Consultant with over 20 years of industry experience supporting Microsoft systems and other Microsoft products and solutions.
 He works as a technical delivery lead managing resources, understanding and translating customer requirements and expectations into architecture, and building technical solutions.
 In recent years, Matthew has been focused on helping businesses consume and utilize cloud technologies with a focus on leveraging automation to rapidly deploy and manage cloud resources at scale.